In this article:

 The only exception to this rule is if you're rate-shopping for certain loans, such as mortgage, auto and student loans.
 If you have multiple inquiries in a short time due to rate-shopping, they're typically combined into one when calculating your FICO® Score☉ .

 If your credit score is less than perfect, the problem may simply be that you need to apply with another lender.
 Many lenders specialize in working with borrowers who have fair or bad credit.
 If you need money now and can't wait until you've built your credit history, check out other lenders who may be more suitable for your credit situation.

-Plus, you'll get real-time alerts about new credit inquiries and accounts and more.
-Once your credit is in good enough shape to apply again, take the time to compare multiple options to make sure you get the best loan or credit card for your needs.
+Plus, you'll get real-time alerts about new credit inquiries, accounts and more.
+Once your credit is in good enough shape to apply again, take the time to compare multiple options to ensure you get the best loan or credit card for your needs.

 Maintain a Long-Term Mindset

 If you've been denied credit, it can be tempting to do whatever you need to do to get approved now and leave it at that.
 But if you anticipate needing credit again in the future—or you want to avoid high interest rates and fees—it's crucial to work toward long-term credit health.

 This means continuing to monitor your credit after you've been approved.
 Maintaining a good credit score will make it easier to get approved in the future and with favorable terms.
 It may also provide other benefits, such as lower auto and homeowners insurance rates and a better chance of getting a job or apartment lease.